otter-sec/anchor-lints/lints/cpi_no_result/README.md

 # `cpi_no_result`

 ### What it does
-Detects Cross-Program Invocation (CPI) calls where the result is not properly handled.
+Detects CPI calls where the result is silently suppressed using methods like `unwrap_or_default()` or `unwrap_or(())`.

 ### Why is this bad?
-CPI calls can fail for various reasons (insufficient funds, invalid accounts, program errors, etc.).
-If the result is not checked, the program may continue execution even when the CPI failed, leading to silent failures, security vulnerabilities, and state corruption.
+Silent suppression methods hide CPI failures, allowing the program to continue execution even when critical operations failed, leading to silent failures, security vulnerabilities, potential fund loss, and state corruption.